garrandall/popular-music-data/tracks/yesterday-s-hero-bay-city-rollers.md

 They say
 Haven't I seen your face before
-Weren't you the boy that used to live next door Weren't you on television ev'ry night
+Weren't you the boy that used to live next door Weren't you on television every night
 Haven't I seen you round?

 We don't wanna be